2837790380/READ/README.md

 - Urban Region Embedding

   save_emb/ — These are the learned embeddings of urban regions.
-Their data form is a 270x128 matrix,  where 270 is the number of regions and 128 is the dimension of the region embedding.
+Their data form is a 270x128 matrix,  where 270 is the number of regions and 128 is the dimension size of the region embedding.